 Japanese restaurants in Newcastle

 Looking for sushi restaurants in Newcastle?
-It’s difficult to look past Sushi Me Rollin’ (The Stack; 07946 744 453).
+It’s difficult to look past Sushi Me Rollin’ (25 Grey Street; 07946 744 453).
 Beautifully presented, the chef’s platters give you a selection of maki, sashimi and rolls from the menu.
 As a dining space, Sushi Me Rollin’ is informal and upbeat.

 To watch a teppinyaki chef at work and taste the results head to Hanahana (45 Bath Lane; 0191 222 0282).
 Order one of the set banquets to sample a cross section of dishes.